 Think of attempted crime as the failure of completing the crime, because of some event other than the desire not to commit the crime.
-For example, the person wanted to steal something, went about trying to get it, but was caught in the act.
-It's basically the crime of "failed attempt at the original crime."
+For example, the person who wanted to steal something, went about trying to get it but was caught in the act.
+It is the crime of "failed attempt at the original crime."
 PC 664 of larceny or petty theft would be the crime of attempting to commit petty theft or petty larceny.
-It's illegal to attempt to do something as well.
+It is illegal to attempt to do something as well.
 The idea is that you wanted to commit the crime and would have but you got lucky.
-Because your actions, intent and/or desire was bad or an illegal act, you will be charged with the "attempt."
+Because your actions, intent, and/or desire was bad or an illegal act, you will be charged with the "attempt."

 Are there any immigration consequences for a charge of larceny or PC 484?

 Yes!
-Larceny or theft of any kind, misdemeanor or felony, are classified as a crimes of moral turpitude or moral character.
+Larceny or theft of any kind, misdemeanor or felony, are classified as crimes of moral turpitude or moral character.
 This adversely affects immigration status.
-It can lead to removal/deportation, prevent an entrance into the US, renewal of permanent residency or prevent you from becoming a US citizen.
+It can lead to removal/deportation, prevent an entrance into the US, renewal of permanent residency, or prevent you from becoming a US citizen.

 What does the police or district attorney have to prove for a larceny charge?

 - You carried it away from where it was (slightest movement counts).